 RingCentral makes sending a fax through email about as easy as it possibly could.

 Faxes are sent through email in almost exactly the same way an email is prepared.
 Put an email together the same way you would normally, attach any documents you want faxed, and send the fax to the fax number you want to dial with [email protected]” at the end of the fax number (for example, [email protected]).

 After you press send on your email, the message will go through to RingCentral’s servers where it will turn your email into a fax.

-RingCentral will put all the necessary information into the right places, for example, the subject and any other “meta” information in the email such as your sender name and fax number will be transferred over into the proper fields of the cover page of the fax, while the program will take the subject and body of the email and place it on the proper spot on the cover page of the fax.
+RingCentral will put all the necessary information into the right places.
+As an example, the subject and any other “meta” information in the email such as your sender name and fax number will be transferred over into the proper fields of the cover page of the fax.
+The program will take the subject and body of the email and place it in the proper spot on the cover page of the fax.

 With the send from email feature, you can treat your faxes just like any other email – drafting and saving messages, and mixing users that you send to (for example, send to 3 email addresses and 5 different fax numbers).

 RingCentral’s email fax service isn’t limited to just Outlook – it will work with any email program (such as Thunderbird) as well as webmail based email services such as Gmail, Hotmail, and Yahoo Mail.